Blues vs Red Wings Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 25)

 On his wing, Lucas Raymond continues to evolve into a dynamic scoring threat, pairing finesse with a growing willingness to battle along the boards and in front of the net.
 The addition of Alex DeBrincat has provided Detroit with a much-needed sniper capable of finishing from anywhere inside the offensive zone, complementing Larkin’s playmaking perfectly.
 Behind the top line, the depth scoring of players like David Perron, Andrew Copp, and Joe Veleno has given the Red Wings the kind of lineup balance they’ve lacked in previous seasons.
 Defensively, the team’s growth has been even more striking.
 Moritz Seider remains the franchise cornerstone on the blue line, a Norris-caliber defenseman whose combination of physical dominance, skating, and hockey IQ sets the tone for Detroit’s defensive identity.
 Alongside him, Jake Walman and Ben Chiarot bring a mix of mobility and physicality, while Olli Määttä and Shayne Gostisbehere provide veteran stability and offensive upside from the back end.
 Goaltending continues to be a key strength for Detroit, anchored by Ville Husso, whose steady positioning and ability to track the puck have given the team the confidence to take calculated risks in transition.
 Backed by veteran James Reimer, the Red Wings’ goaltending tandem ensures consistency over the long season and the ability to withstand offensive surges like those St. Louis often generates through net-front traffic.
 From a strategic standpoint, Detroit will focus on exploiting their speed advantage while staying disciplined in the neutral zone to prevent St. Louis from creating counterattacks.
 Special teams could play a decisive role — the Red Wings’ power play, fueled by DeBrincat’s shot and Larkin’s distribution, has the potential to break open tight games, while their penalty kill’s structure will need to withstand St. Louis’s aggressive net-front pressure.
 From a betting perspective, Detroit’s track record at home and ability to cover make them a solid favorite, though the matchup’s physical nature suggests this could be closer than expected.
 If the Red Wings establish early momentum, win puck battles along the boards, and convert on power-play opportunities, they have every chance to control the game and extend their strong home form.
 Expect a poised and disciplined Detroit effort — one that showcases the maturity of a team no longer chasing progress but expecting success, ready to prove it in front of their fans.

-AI algorithm Remi is pouring through loads of stats on each player.
+Remi is pouring through mountains of datapoints on each player.
 In fact, anytime the Blues and Red Wings play there’s always several intriguing observations to key in on.
 Not to mention games played at Little Caesars Arena in Oct can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. DeBrincat over 2.5 Shots on Goal.